 The developer guy I've collaborated with on that 2007 project calls me.
 The company he works at is looking for a designer.
 I agree to come in for an interview.
 They hire me.
 It’s my first full-time job as a designer.

 A few years later, the same developer and the head of marketing start their own company and I move to work for them.
 Later on, after I’ve I started my own business, I collaborate with another one my former coworkers on a few projects.

 I’m still employed full time, but I start to freelance on the side again.
-The friend from the bus, who got a PhD in civil engineering in the meantime, is starting his own company and wants me to design their visual brand and website.
+The friend from the bus (2000) is starting his own company and wants me to design their brand identity and website.
 The project is a success, and we continue to collaborate for years to come.